 Is It Really So Bad?

-If a president is trying to grow the company, the problems with upward delegation are numerous.
+If a leader is trying to grow the company, the problems with upward delegation are numerous:

 - It causes stagnation.
 In order to learn, people need permission to make mistakes.

 - It penalizes initiative.
-Employees that enjoy a good challenge do not get the chance if the president, or a more senior employee, takes on the most complex, interesting work available.
+Employees that enjoy a good challenge do not get the chance if the leader, or a more senior employee, takes on the most complex, interesting work available.

 - It hurts retention.
 The best employees will go elsewhere to find a more challenging environment.

 - It harms morale.
-Management burn-out as they become increasingly responsible for more work than they can get done.
+Managers burn-out as they become increasingly responsible for more work than they can get done.

 Upward delegation happens for a variety of reasons, the most insidious of which is just old-fashioned habit.
 “We’ve always done it this way” in other words.
-Consider what this President had to say:
+Consider what this leader had to say:

 Upward delegation is entrenched here.
 There is a range of possible employee reactions to this ongoing situation:

-- The president likes to do this task and who am I to stop him?
+- The leader likes to do this task and who am I to stop him?